felixdelissen/dc-lite-lob/README.md

 ## Limitations and next steps

-DC-Lite is pretrained on [scope] and evaluated on next-byte prediction.
+DC-Lite is pretrained on a single NYSE instrument (Public Storage, PSA) over 252 trading days and evaluated on next-byte prediction.
 It is a pretraining backbone, not a foundation model: establishing that would require multi-instrument, multi-venue pretraining and evaluation on several unseen downstream tasks with frozen representations.
 That is the natural extension of